General questions about WLST are addressed.

 cmo variable is not available.

-Can I connect to a WebLogic Server instance via HTTP?
+Can I connect to a WebLogic Server instance through HTTP?

-If you are connecting to a WebLogic Server instance via HTTP, ensure that the
+If you are connecting to a WebLogic Server instance through HTTP, ensure that the

 TunnelingEnabled attribute is set to

 true for the WebLogic Server instance.
-For more information, see "TunnelingEnabled" in MBean Reference for Oracle WebLogic Server.
+See TunnelingEnabled in MBean Reference for Oracle WebLogic Server.

 Yes, you can initiate a new